takisrs/vacation-portal/README.md

 #### Backend
 You could upload the files of the backend (`backend/*`) in the web server of your choice but make sure to do the steps below:
 1. Of course, you will need a mysql server and you will have to import the dump file `backend/sql/dump.sql`
-2. Use the provided .env.example file and make a .env file where you will have to adjust the configuration (about the connection to the mysql and the smtp server).
+2. Use the provided .env.sample file and make a .env file where you will have to adjust the configuration (about the connection to the mysql and the smtp server).
 3. Install the required dependencies with `composer install`

 #### Frontend